Manas-Suri/Grpc_tutorial/grpc_python_client_server/README.md

 ```bash
 protoc --plugin=/home/msuri/go/bin/protoc-gen-go --go_out=. --go-grpc_out=. proto/user.proto
 ```
+In this, add plugin as /home/msuri/go/bin/protoc-gen-go to get this location.

 2. If this creates the problem, then first add the protoc-gen-go-grpc   plugin.
 To install and follow this plugin, follow these commands -